haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 ## Default trash expiration time

-The default time for automatic cleanup of the libraries trash is 30 days.You can modify this time by adding the following configuration：
+The default time for automatic cleanup of the libraries trash is 30 days.
+You can modify this time by adding the following configuration：

 ```
 [library_trash]